calendar - reminder service

-When the optional argument – is present, calendar does its job for every user who has a file calendar in his or her login directory and sends them any positive results by mail(1).
-Normally this is done daily by facilities in the UNIX operating system (seecron(1M)).
+When the optional argument – is present, calendar does its job for every user who has a file calendar in their home directory and sends them any positive results by mail(1).
+This may be run daily by cron(8) as discussed in the NOTES section below.

 If the environment variable DATEMSK is set, calendar will use its value as the full path name of a template file containing format strings.
-The strings consist of conversion specifications and text characters and are used to provide a richer set of allowable date formats in different languages by appropriate settings of the environment variable LANG or LC_TIME; see environ(5).
-Seestrftime(3C) for the list of allowable conversion specifications.
+The strings consist of conversion specifications and text characters and are used to provide a richer set of allowable date formats in different languages by appropriate settings of the environment variable LANG or LC_TIME; see environ(7).
+See strftime(3C) for the list of allowable conversion specifications.

 The following example shows the possible contents of a template: